FTChinese/next-login/README.md

 You can reverse them into binary and save in database as binary type.

-Note: not base64 decode.
+Note: base64url is not the same as base64 decode.
 They are slightly different.
 You can refer to [The Base16, Base32, and Base64 Data Encodings](https://tools.ietf.org/html/rfc4648).
 Here's a summary of the difference:

 Characters in base 64
 ```